 1. Because we can

 We shouldn’t feel obliged to keep updating a blog we no longer find inspiring or useful to us.
 But it’s inspiring and useful to others, you say?
-That’s lovely, but we need to take care of us.
+That’s lovely, but we need to take care of us—even when that means we walk away from a blog.
 Our audience will cope just fine, and no one will be seriously traumatized because we stopped blogging or started again with a new blog.

 2. Because we owe our blogs zilch